Kolkata Eye: History

 In January 2015, by which time its estimated cost had further risen to ₹380 crores, The Times of India reported that the project was "still a pipe dream".

 In November 2017, a Kolkata Metropolitan Development Authority source was reported as having said that a second tender was to be called and completed within the next two years, with engineering procurement and construction to follow later.
 It was also reported that the height of the project had been further scaled back to 90 m.

+In March, 6th, 2025, Shyama Prasad Mookerjee Port Trust floated a tender to build Kolkata eye project in Foreshore road howrah.
+The height of the project shall be minimum of 70 meters.